-When a man or woman goes to school to be a Doctor of Chiropractic, he or she gets exposed to numerous specialties and subspecialties.
-While most go on to become practitioners of general chiropractic, others decide to specialize either in a particular part of the body or on caring for a particular group of people (e.g., chiropractic pediatrics).
+When a person wants to be a Doctor of Chiropractic, he or she must have exposure to numerous specialties.
+While most go on to become practitioners of general chiropractic, others specialize either in a particular part of the body.

-Today, we are going to take a closer look at a subspecialty of chiropractic that is performed by only about 3,500 doctors around the world.
-It is called upper cervical chiropractic.
+Today, we are going to take a closer look at a niche of chiropractic called upper cervical chiropractic.
 We will conclude by showing you how to find a chiropractor near you who specializes in this particular focus.

 What Does an Upper Cervical Chiropractor Do?

 If you’ve ever been to a chiropractor, you probably know the general process.
-You get some x-rays done, and then you lay on the table and the practitioner bends and twists your spine in particular ways that make popping and cracking sounds.
-However, upper cervical chiropractors operate in a very different manner.
-Here are some of the things you can expect when you see an upper cervical practitioner.
+You undergo some x-rays, and then lay on the table while the practitioner twists your spine.
+However, every upper cervical chiropractor operates in a very different manner.
+Here are some of the things you can expect when you see an upper cervical chiropractor.